DAI-Lab-HERALD/General-Framework/Framework/README.md

 It is also possible to combine multiple datasets into one.
 In this case, one has to put those multiple datasets into another list inside the list **Data_sets**, as was done with '<Dataset 2>' and '<Dataset 3>' in the example above.
 If multiple datasets are combined, then the 'max_num_agents' of the combined dataset will be the smallest number that is seen in all of the combined datasets (in this selection, 'None' would count as infinity).

 ### Splitting method
-After setting up the dataset and its parameters, one then has to select the splitting method.
+After setting up the dataset and its parameters, one then has to select the splitting method (a list of available methods can be found [here](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/Splitting_methods/README.md#existing-splitting-methods)).
 ```
 Splitters = [{'Type': '<Split_method_1>', 'repetition': 0, 'test_part': 0.2},
              {'Type': '<Split_method_2>', 'repetition': [0,1,2], 'test_part': 0.2}]